 39 "He who has found his life will lose it, and he who has lost his life for My sake will find it.

-American Westernized religiion has put up barriers to ministry.
-It demans you have a college degree in religious studies, then seminary training, then a big denomination behind you (still 90% drop out).
+American Westernized religion has put up barriers to ministry.
+It demands you have a college degree in religious studies, then seminary training, then a big denomination behind you (and still, 90% of the trained graduates will drop out).
 Jesus warned about these obstructionists.

 All of us, as Christians, are called to ministry.
-Not having a regligious degree of some sort is just an excuse that many use to avoid his or her calling.
+Not having a religious degree is just an excuse that many use to avoid his or her calling.
 The bible is clear.
 You and I are called to perform our ministry.